FDP control in multivariate linear models using the bootstrap: Further Theory

 \subsection{Permutation in the Linear Model}

-Here we show that under the alternative that $ \beta \not= 0 $ at a given point (e.g. voxel or gene), permuting the data does not necessarily generate data under the global null even when the noise is exchangeable under permutation.
+Here we show that under the alternative that $ \beta \not= 0 $ at a given point (e.g. voxel or gene), naively permuting the data (\cite{Manly1986}) does not generate data under the global null even when the noise is exchangeable.

 \begin{claim} Suppose that the global null is not true, i.e. $ \beta \not= 0 $, then permuting $ Y $ is not equivalent to generating data under the global null (and so cannot be used to generate under the null and provide strong control over contrasts). \end{claim} \begin{proof} Let $ P $ be a permutation matrix, then